OpenNMT/OpenNMT-tf/docs/configuration.md

   # available (default: 0).
   bucket_width: 5

-  # (optional) The number of threads to use for processing data in parallel (default: 1).
-  num_threads: 1

   # (optional) For compatible models, the number of hypotheses to output (default: 1).
   # This sets the parameter params/num_hypotheses.
   n_best: 1